 This sets out how long the Data Processor may store and process the information, and is governed by both contracts between customers and suppliers, and also where legislation stipulates a length of time that the information should be held (e.g. HMRC requirements).

 - Types of Personal Data

 In this section, a list of all of the categories of personal data that fall within scope of the Data Processing activity will be included.
-We’ve included a complete list of all of the categories that we may hold here.

 - Categories of Data Subject